-- When inhaled glucocorticosteroids alone in mediumto high-doses are being used, a 50% reduction in dose should be attempted at 3 month intervals189-191 (Evidence B). - Where control is achieved at a low-dose of inhaled glucocorticosteroids alone, in most patients treatment may be switched to once-daily dosing^{192,193} (Evidence A). - When asthma is controlled with a combination of inhaled glucocorticosteroid and long-acting β2-agonist, the preferred approach to is to begin by reducing the dose of inhaled glucocorticosteroid by approximately 50% while continuing the long-acting β2-agonist150 (Evidence B).
-If control is maintained, further reductions in the glucocorticosteroid should be attempted until a low-dose is reached, when the longacting β_2 -agonist may be stopped (Evidence D).
-An alternative is to switch the combination treatment to once-daily dosing194.
-A second alternative is to discontinue the long-acting β_2 -agonist at an earlier stage and substitute the combination treatment with inhaled glucocorticosteroid monotherapy at the same dose contained in the combination inhaler.
-However, for some patients these alternative approaches lead to loss of asthma control^{137,150} (Evidence B). - When asthma is controlled with inhaled glucocorticosteroids in combination with controllers other than long-acting β_2 -agonists, the dose of inhaled glucocorticosteroid should be reduced by 50% until a low-dose of inhaled glucocorticosteroid is reached, then the combination treatment stopped as described above (Evidence D).
+- When inhaled glucocorticosteroids alone in mediumto high-doses are being used, a 50% reduction in dose should be attempted at 3 month intervals189-191 (Evidence B). - Where control is achieved at a low-dose of inhaled glucocorticosteroids alone, in most patients treatment may be switched to once-daily dosing (Evidence A). - When asthma is controlled with a combination of inhaled glucocorticosteroid and long-acting $\beta_2$ -agonist, the preferred approach to is to begin by reducing the dose of inhaled glucocorticosteroid by approximately 50% while continuing the long-acting β2-agonist (Evidence B).
+If control is maintained, further reductions in the glucocorticosteroid should be attempted until a low-dose is reached, when the longacting $\beta_2$ -agonist may be stopped (Evidence D).
+An alternative is to switch the combination treatment to once-daily dosing.
+A second alternative is to discontinue the long-acting $\beta_2$ -agonist at an earlier stage and substitute the combination treatment with inhaled glucocorticosteroid monotherapy at the same dose contained in the combination inhaler.
+However, this is more likely to lead to loss of asthma control (Evidence B).

-• Controller treatment may be stopped if the patient s asthma remains controlled on the lowest dose of controller and no recurrence of symptoms occurs for one year (Evidence D).
+- When asthma is controlled with inhaled glucocorticosteroids in combination with controllers other than long-acting $\beta_2$ -agonists, the dose of inhaled glucocorticosteroid should be reduced by 50% until a low-dose of inhaled glucocorticosteroid is reached, then the combination treatment stopped as described above (Evidence D). - Controller treatment may be stopped if the patient's asthma remains controlled on the lowest dose of controller and no recurrence of symptoms occurs for one year (Evidence D).